TeamMsgExtractor/msg-extractor/README.rst

 `Dean Malmgren`_ - First implementation of the setup.py script.

 `Seamus Tuohy`_ - Developer of the Python RTFDE module.
-Gave first examples of how to use the module.
+Gave first examples of how to use the module and has worked with Destiny to ensure functionality.

 `Liam`_ - Significant reorganization and transfer of data.